williamtnguyen/issue-tracker/README.md

 ### Cloud Services

 - AWS DynamoDB for NoSQL data storage
-- AWS EC2 to host our application
+- AWS EC2 to host the application

 ## Running the Project Locally